fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 annotations, you need to switch to [Official OSGi Component annotations](https://docs.osgi.org/javadoc/r6/cmpn/org/osgi/service/component/annotations/package-summary.html).

 ## Model Changes <a href="#model-changes" id="model-changes"/>

+The way we generate the Kubernetes model types/classes has changed.
+We've moved from a reflection-based approach from the Go types, to a mixed approach leveraging the OpenAPI schemas that are publicly available.

+This change has had several impacts on the generated classes, including:

 ### kubernetes-model artifact removed <a href="#kubernetes-model-artifact-removed" id="kubernetes-model-artifact-removed"/>